mustafah15/zettelkasten/output/Complexity In Software Design.md

   - permanent
 dg-publish: true
 ---
->Disclaimer:
->This post is part of my notes from the [Philosophy Of Software Design](https://amzn.eu/d/3kkI2bb) book by John Ousterhout a book that I would highly recommend for every Software Engineer.

 Have you ever tried to change a small simple piece of code and ended up crashing the whole application, or introducing new bugs? personally, I have faced such situations many times before the codebase I was trying to fix or to change was too complex to fix or to add new simple features to it.